Breakfast daily, 4 three-course dinners including a farewell dinner in Philadelphia

 Day 6 STAUNTON–SHENANDOAH NATIONAL PARK

-Today, journey to beautiful SHENANDOAH NATIONAL PARK, home to spectacular vistas, and a haven to wildlife.
+Today, journey to beautiful SHENANDOAH NATIONAL PARK, home to spectacular vistas and a haven to wildlife.
 Enjoy photo stops and panoramic vistas from Skyline Drive.
-During your free time today, why not join in a ranger-led program, stroll one of the many hiking trails, or just sit back and enjoy the scenery?
+During your free time today, why not stroll one of the many hiking trails or just sit back and enjoy the scenery?

 Day 8 GETTYSBURG–VALLEY FORGE NATIONAL HISTORIC PARK–PHILADELPHIA

 This morning, enjoy an exclusive PRESENTATION by one of America’s heroes of the 19th century—Ulysses S. Grant.
-Then, travel through Lancaster County past Amish farmlands to VALLEY FORGE NATIONAL HISTORIC PARK.
-Take a tour of the national historic park, the camp where Washington and his troops endured the harsh winter of 1777–1778.
+Then, a tour of Gettysburg and hear your Local Guide vividly recount the Battle of 1863.
+Next, travel through Lancaster County past Amish farmlands to VALLEY FORGE NATIONAL HISTORIC PARK for a tour to see the camp where Washington and his troops endured the harsh winter of 1777–1778.
 See Washington’s headquarters, the Grand Parade, and the Washington Memorial Chapel.
 Continue to Philadelphia, where your Tour Director hosts a special farewell dinner on the historic Moshulu ship.
 Launched in 1904, she has had a long and exciting career on the seas and is now considered one of Philadelphia’s best restaurants.

 Day 9 PHILADELPHIA–WASHINGTON DC